Q: How much does it cost to add my details into the Clerksroom Mediator Database?

 Q: What are the levels of mediator in the database?

 Junior mediator is someone who has undertaken up to 25 mediations to date and the details are recorded in the database.
 Senior mediator is someone who has undertaken between 25 and 50 mediations to date and the details are recorded in the database.
-The database allocates the status according to the training, observation and history records.

 Q: How do I become an Elite Mediator?